aappddeevv/scalajs-reaction/docs/src/main/tut/docs/datainterop.md

 ```typescript
 field1?: string
 ```
-in your traits use:
+use this type of declaration in your trait:
 ```scala
 var/val field1: js.UndefOr[String] = js.undefined
 ```
-and set the value to null `field1 = null` if you want to set it to null or extract using `field1.toNonNullOption` to extract more safely than just `toOption` since the value could secretly be a null as well.
+and use `field1 = null` if you want to set it to null or extract using `field1.toNonNullOption` to extract an option more safely than just `toOption` since the value could secretly be a null.

 If typescript says:
 ```typescript